‘Loop’ Promotional Image (2004) | Exhibition: Maurice Doherty, Catalyst Arts, Belfast, Northern Ireland (2006)

 Date: 2004

-Loop is installed as two projections shown in sync, back to back on each side of a single screen, suspended in the middle of the gallery.
-The two films show a female figure spinning a hula-hoop around her waist.
-On one side of the screen the viewer sees the woman head on, while on the other side the viewer is presented with footage of the woman filmed from behind.
-Both videos are made up of seamless loops created to give the impression that the woman is rotating the hoop endlessly.
+‘Loop’ is presented as two synchronized projections displayed back-to-back on each side of a single screen, suspended in the center of the gallery.
+The films feature a female figure spinning a hula-hoop around her waist.
+One side of the screen offers a frontal view of the woman, while the other side presents footage filmed from behind.
+Both videos consist of seamless loops, crafted to convey the impression of the woman rotating the hoop endlessly.

 Installation View: The Changing Room, Stirling, Scotland | Exhibition: The Rings Of Saturn (2004)